On This Page

 If the emergency exception does not apply, you need an order to administer naloxone by injection or inhalation.
 That order could be a direct order or a directive.
 Whoever has the decision-making authority in the practice environment must identify which option (i.e., emergency exception or order) is appropriate.

-Regardless of whether the exception applies, nurses must meet the same expectations as any procedure when administering naloxone.
+Regardless of whether the exception applies, nurses must meet the same expectations as any activity when administering naloxone.

 These expectations include: